top of page

 Trauma-Informed Leadership and Workplace

-Creating 1Million Trauma-Informed Leaders by 2031 and changing the way we lead in this country cannot happen unless leaders, organizations, and systems learn from each other’s successes and failures.
-This requires a platform for asking and answering tough and necessary questions such as: how do I balance meeting corporate output goals and creating an emotionally safe working environment at the same time?
-Using her Trauma-Informed Leadership and Workplace National Standards as a foundation to change, Dr. Dawn Emerick facilitates a monthly trauma-informed leadership and workplace learning community to provide a means for today's workforce to set goals, share results, and cultivate not only each other, but also new ideas in creating a Do No Harm approach to leadership.
+Creating 1Million Trauma-Informed Leaders by 2031 and changing the way we lead cannot happen unless leaders, organizations, and systems learn from each other’s successes and failures and commit to changing the leadership paradigm.
+This requires a platform for asking and answering tough and necessary questions such as: "How do I balance meeting corporate output goals and creating an emotionally safe working environment at the same time?" " My company is afraid of the word trauma, should I use something else? "

 • It connects people.
-Learning communities convene change agents across sectors, disciplines, and geographies to connect, share ideas and results, and learn from each other.
+Communities of Practice convene change agents across sectors, disciplines, and geographies to connect, share ideas and results, and learn from each other.
 Communities may work together in-person and virtually.

 • It sets goals and measures collective progress.
 These communities align participants around common goals, metrics (ways of measuring achievement), theories of change, and areas of practice.